 called the office to let them know both why and when I'll arrive.
 I will also have typically updated my status on Facebook, even if I am going to be later than five minutes before class.
 In the odd event that no one knows anything, be certain of this: The "15

-minute rule" is a legend.
+minute rule" is an urban legend, a campus myth, sometimes folkway but not policy.
 Class is only cancelled if I or the department

 say that it is.
 If you leave of your own accord, without checking first, you

 - General: Criteria for grading individual assignments will vary, and will be announced

 as those assignments are distributed. owever, all work is evaluated objectively, scored numerically,

 - Labs, short papers,

 and presentations graded by the instructor are awarded check minus, check,

 or check plus - indicating subpar, average, and exceptional work, and calculated as a 75, 85, and 95, respectively.

 by other students use a matrix specific to each class.
 Grades are based on averages of the scores given, after standardizing each grader's